chotchki/pgGallery/README.md

     1. Edit all the host, user and password fields to match what you created above.

 6. Ensure you have GraphicsMagick installed.
 The installer will not complete without it.
+	1. The binary must be on your PATH.
+To check open a command prompt and run "gm".
+If it runs successfully you are good.

 7. Ensure you have Maven installed.